 Phone Calls & Phone Usage Policy

 All phone calls from jail are made through a jail approved pre-paid phone account or phone card .
-These phone calls are usually more costly than regular phone calls.
+These phone calls are usually more expensive than regular phone calls.
 Phone calls are restricted on when and how often you can use the phone, but inmates must keep in mind lots of people want to use the phone – so you have to share.
 If you are under any sort of disciplinary procedure, an inmate’s ability to use the phone may be limited or eliminated altogether.

 Phone Number: 910-672-5630